westrany/Tree-Species-Classification-with-Deep-Learning/README.md

 ***

-### Implementation:
+### Dataloader:

 The first step involves object detection, a challenging problem that requires methods for "(e.g. where are they), object localization (e.g. what are their extent), and object classification (e.g. what are they)" [4].
-To do so, I have chosen to use R-CCN.
+To do so, I have chosen to use CCN.

-Region-Based Convolution Neural Network (R-CNN)
+A Convolution Neural Network (R-CNN) is a machine learning algorithm that helps machines understand image features with foresigts and remember these features to further guess whether the name of the new image is fed to the machine.

+I have separated the data into two sets (training and testing) and further aim to predict if a new image contains trees or not.
+Such is fed to the encoder as:
+- has tree : return [1, 0]
+- doesn't have tree : return [0, 1]

 I have set the learning rate (LR) to 0.001, a commonly used value for deep learning models as small learning rates are prone to having slower covergence while large learning rates are tend to cayse instability during the training process.

+***

+### Implementation:

+[to be added]

 ***

 ### Conclusion:

 [to be added]

 ***